jgaurilo/SmokeScreen/README.md

 # Required rclone Remote

 Create a remote in rclone that points at the top level of your Cloud Storage Provider.
 To use crypt, two remotes are required, with one being a crypt remote pointing at the one configured for your cloud storage.
 Read the documentation at rclone for further information.
-Set the configuration option `primaryremote` to the remote you created in rclone.
+Set the configuration option `$primaryremote` to the remote you created in rclone.

 # Default Configuration Variables